Hayagreev13/machine-learning-assesment/README.md

 # run the api app.py
 python src/app.py
 ```
+To test the working of the API, after running the command, go to the url http://127.0.0.1:8000/docs .
+Give a string for the real-time process and a list of strings for the batch process.

 If you have made it this far, Thank You for reading!
 Good Day!